exceptionless/Website/content/news/2015/2015-12-17-using-reference-ids-for-better-customer-service.md

 You might have noticed how easy it is to get or add Reference Id’s to your events automatically.
 This makes it a breeze to let your developers track down user-facing issues by displaying the Reference Id to your end users.

 We **display Reference Ids** to all of our end users anytime an error occurs in our ASP.NET WebAPI application.
-We accomplish this by adding a custom `<a href="http://www.asp.net/web-api/overview/error-handling/web-api-global-error-handling" target="_blank">IExceptionHandler</a>` and return a new <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Api/Utility/Handlers/ExceptionlessReferenceIdExceptionHandler.cs#L35-L51" target="_blank">error response to include the Reference Id</a> as shown below:
+We accomplish this by adding a custom `<a href="http://www.asp.net/web-api/overview/error-handling/web-api-global-error-handling" target="_blank">IExceptionHandler</a>` and return a new error response to include the Reference Id as shown below:

 ```cs
 public class ExceptionlessReferenceIdExceptionHandler : IExceptionHandler {